microsoft/go/eng/README.opensslcrypto.md

 ### Dynamic OpenSSL linking

-The OpenSSL API `libcrypto` is automatically loaded when initializing a FIPS-enabled program using [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html), therefore its shared library search conventions also applies here.
+Go automatically loads the OpenSSL shared library `libcrypto` using [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) when initializing a FIPS-enabled program.
+Therefore, dlopen's shared library search conventions also apply here.

 The `libcrypto` shared library file name varies among different platforms, so a best-effort is done to find and load the right file:

 - The base name is always `libcrypto.so.`
 - Well-known version strings are appended to the base name, until the file is found, in the following order: `3` -> `1.1` -> `11` -> `111` -> `1.0.2` -> `1.0.0`.

-This algorithm can be overwritten by setting the `GO_OPENSSL_VERSION_OVERRIDE` to the desired version string.
+This algorithm can be overridden by setting the environment variable `GO_OPENSSL_VERSION_OVERRIDE` to the desired version string.

 ### Portable OpenSSL